Refactoring refers to improving the structure of existing code, without changing the external functionality.

 Refactoring and Design Patterns

-The “goals” behind refactoring are often the same as the goals that motivate Design Patterns.
+The “goals” behind refactoring are often the same as the goals of Design Patterns.

-Many refactorings restructure code so that the code uses some design pattern.
+Many refactorings restructure code so that the code uses a design pattern.

 In the Movie Rental problem, does the refactoring of the movie Price Code look like the Strategy Pattern?